MicroEJ/docs/PlatformDeveloperGuide/uiInput.rst

 The order of event generators defines the unique identifier for each event generator.
 These identifiers are generated in a header file called ``microui_constants.h``.
 The input driver (or its listener) has to use these identifiers to target a specific event generator.

-If an unknown identifier is used or if two identifiers are swapped, the associated event may be never received by MicroEJ application or may be misinterpreted.
+If an unknown identifier is used or if two identifiers are swapped, the associated event may be never received by the application or may be misinterpreted.

 Standard Event Generators
 =========================